openspim/openspim.github.io/µOpenSPIM.md

 ## Acquiring a Single Image
 <img src="https://openspim.org/images/µOpenSPIM_single-image.png" width="100">
- To acquire a single image using the OpenSPIM plugin:
+ To acquire a single image with µOpenSPIM:

 1. Navigate the 4D stage to the location you want to image.
 2. Click *Add current position* to add this plane to the position list.